matsstaff/stc1000p/usermanual/usermanual.md

 # Changelog

-2014-05-25:	Updated the ramping section with the change from 8 to 64 substeps.
+2014-05-25:	Updated the ramping section with the change from 8 to 64 substeps.<br>

-2014-06-30:	Updated heating and cooling delay (reset on either cycle)
+2014-06-30:	Updated heating and cooling delay (reset on either cycle)<br>

-2014-08-12:	Added info on second temp probe and the very cheap programmer
+2014-08-12:	Added info on second temp probe and the very cheap programmer<br>
+2014-08-20:	Added info on setpoint alarm and made formatting changes<br>

 # Introduction